nrfconnect/sdk-nrf/samples/bluetooth/peripheral_fast_pair/README.rst

    * Off if there is no Central connected.

 LED 3:
-   Depending on the discoverability setting:
+   Depending on the Fast Pair advertising mode setting:

    * On if the device is Fast Pair discoverable.
+   * Blinks with 0.5 secs interval if the selected mode is the Fast Pair not discoverable advertising with the show UI indication.
-   * Off if the device is Fast Pair not discoverable.
+   * Blinks with 1.5 secs interval if the selected mode is the Fast Pair not discoverable advertising with the hide UI indication.

 Configuration
 *************